 "I may have drunken a little too much."
 He muttered aloud with amusement at his own expense.
 "Come along."
 Jack uttered.
 Captain Jack Harkness was never one to truly fool around with something like sex when it came to any gorgeous looking species.
-Yes, he flirted and that did tend to get that person in bed with him, but Jack knew that the person he was about to bed knew it was nothing serious.
-With a smirk of success, Jack and his new bed partner slipped out of the nightclub and down the street, heading for whosever apartment was closest.
+Yes, he flirted and that did tend to get that person in bed with him.
+But Jack knew that the person he was about to bed knew it was nothing serious.
+With a smirk of success, Jack and his new bed partner slipped out of the nightclub and down the street, heading for whatever apartment was closest.

 31st October 2009

 "Like that would happen."
 He mused to himself aloud, with a chuckle at the thought of getting a break for a week.
-A glass of scotch was placed before him on his desk, pieces of paper with near illegible words scribbled across them were scattered across his desk.
+A glass of scotch was placed before him on his desk.
+Pieces of paper with near illegible words scribbled across them were scattered across his desk.
 A near soundless sigh escaped his luscious pink lips as his thoughts began to drift back to the old days when he was still a Time Agent.
-He knew he should have never trusted them, but did to a certain extent anyways and all it had gotten him was two years of his memory gone.
-But there were other times to think about that particular time in his life.
+He knew he should have never trusted them, but did to a certain extent anyways.
+All it had gotten him in the end was two years of his memory gone.
+But there were other times to think about than that particular time in his life.
 Now was the time to be thinking about the blasted paperwork.
 When he was a Time Agent and con man, he mulled petulantly, he never had to deal with paperwork.

 "Sir?"
 The sudden voice of Ianto Jones caused Jack to startle in surprise.
-Bright sky blue eyes snapped up from his musing and to the doorway.
-His blue eyes sparkled in the light at the sight of his lover and friend.
+Bright eyes snapped up from his musing and to the doorway.
+His sky blue eyes sparkled in the light at the sight of his lover and friend.
 Jack could never express how glad and relieved he was to have been able to save his team from almost certain death years ago.
-They had been together for so long, and it wasn't right for them to go through it all and then die because of accidents that wouldn't have happened to anyone else.
+They had been together for so long that it wasn't right for them to go through it all and then die because of accidents that wouldn't have happened to anyone else.

 "Careful.
 That's harassment, sir."
 Ianto stated with a smile.
 He shuffled his feet, his face flushing a light pink at the heated look he was being given by Jack.

 Jack made no reply, only a cheeky little smile.
 Standing up from his chair he grabbed his ankle length, black wool trench coat.
 Sliding it on, he sauntered over to Ianto with a glint in his blue eyes.
-He stopped before the younger man and looked at him with a thoughtful look.
+He stopped before the younger man and looked at him with a thoughtful expression.
 "You came to tell me something, Yan?"
-He inquired playfully with a raised eyebrow, using the nickname for Ianto; for whenever he got tired of addressing someone in his or her full name or just to tease.
+He inquired playfully with a raised eyebrow.
+He used the nickname for Ianto whenever he got tired of addressing him in his full name.
+He did this for someone when he usually just wanted to tease.
 'It was always fun to make Ianto blush.'
 Jack mused to himself with a twitch of his lips.

 "There's a disturbance in the Rift, sir."
 Ianto finally said in a soft voice, as if breaking bad news.

 "Ah, yes, the usual I suppose?"
-Jack said rhetorically, sighing inwardly at the sudden somberness that came into being every time something happened with the Rift.
+Jack said rhetorically.
+He sighed inwardly at the sudden somberness that came into being every time something happened with the Rift.